 But this simplified example provides a starting point and an illustration on how to put together all the tools we’ve covered into a longer, most sustained analysis.
 Replicating this analysis for your brand is a great place to begin any category assessment.

 Want help with your category assessments?
 We provide training, consulting, and data analysis.
 We’ll help you increase your return on your syndicated data investment.
-Contact us for a free 30 minute consultation.
+Contact to learn more about our services.

 Did you find this article useful?
 Subscribe to CPG Data Tip Sheet to get future posts delivered to your email in-box.
 We publish articles once or twice a month.
 We will not share your email address with anyone.